 - Search for Futurehome

 - Click Futurehome and log in with your Futurehome user.

 - When you log in the Google Home app will get list of all sites you are owner on.
-Authorizing the link between Google Home and your Futurehome site will allow Google to control devices in your home and also ask about the state of your devices.
+Authorising the link between Google Home and your Futurehome site will allow Google to control devices in your home and also ask about the state of your devices.
 Due to implementation requirements, device state is also reported to Google whenever changes happen in the system.
-If you don't agree with any of the above, select the deny option when prompted for authorization
+If you don't agree with any of the above, select the deny option when prompted for authorisation.

 - Give Google Home access when prompted with the question.

 - When the app is done loading you should be taken back to the device overview with all your Futurehome devices.

 All modes will be hidden as scenes in Google Home.
 "Hey Google, activate [MODE]"

 [MODE] can be replaced with home mode, away mode, sleep mode or vacation mode.